Designing a Speculative Port for All Will Rise

 Value: Mapping Depth Before Meaning

-A rough exercise in depth blocking, only to understand how deep the image looks.
+Next is a rough exercise in depth blocking to understand the layers of the land.
 Darkest elements come forward.
 Lightest elements recede.
 Atmospheric depth, and all that.

-What I am trying to do, is study if the image reads at all and if the layers are visible.
+This part is to check if the image reads fine, and if the layers are visible.

-Colour is usually where things start to break for me.
+Colours are usually where things start to break for me.
 Usually.
 My first instinct is always excess.
 Too much colour.
+Slap-slap-slap.
 Too many ideas.
+All at once.
 Too many possibilities competing for attention.
 Just like the places I live in.
 A harmonious chaos.

-As you will see later, in this case, I also had a brief encounter with a fantastical pink tone over this world (A vision of the wonderful Joost) But we decided to pull back from there because the world needed to feel grounded.
+As you will see later, in this case, I also had a brief encounter with a fantastical pink tone over this world (A vision of the wonderful, Joost) But we decided to pull back from there because the world needed to feel grounded I suppose.
+(I loved that vibe though.)

 Adding Story with more Details